CSheesley/brownfield-of-dreams/README.md

 ### Key Functionality Added:

-- Successful set up API calls to gather user data from github.
+- Successfully set up API calls to gather user data from github.
 - Implemented OAuth, where a user can connect to their github account.
 - Added functionality for users to add github followers/followees as friends on our app.
 - Used Sendgrid to enable email for account activation and invitations.